 As noted above, the Offer is subject to numerous conditions and Exelon will not be obligated to consummate the Offer unless and until all of the conditions are satisfied or waived.
 While one of the conditions, the Section 203 Condition, may require action by your Board, most of the other conditions, including receipt of various governmental and regulatory approvals, are beyond the control of your Board.
 In fact, some of the key conditions to the Offer are within the control of Exelon and yet, five months after the commencement of the Offer, none of these conditions have been satisfied.
 For example, the issuance of shares of Exelon common stock in the Offer is subject to approval by Exelon's stockholders, and yet Exelon did not include the approval of such issuance in the agenda for its upcoming annual meeting of stockholders (the definitive proxy statement for such meeting was filed on March 19, 2009, four months after the commencement of the Offer).
 Exelon, however, has filed a preliminary proxy statement with the SEC contemplating a special meeting of stockholders to approve such issuance at an unspecified future date.
 Also, Exelon may not acquire any shares of NRG Common Stock in the Offer unless and until its registration statement on Form S-4 has become effective under the Securities Act of 1933.
 It has been more than four months since the commencement of the Offer and yet the registration statement has not become effective and Exelon has not submitted an acceleration request to the SEC.
+While it is not uncommon for a party in Exelon's position to postpone the effectiveness of its registration statement until the timing and likelihood of the transaction becomes clear, Exelon's failure to submit an acceleration request to date underscores the uncertainty of the Offer and the timing thereof.
 Exelon itself has stated that the closing of the Offer is not expected to occur until the fourth quarter of 2009 and that its ability to close the Offer in the fourth quarter of 2009 is subject to a number of approvals from, and filings with, various foreign, federal and state regulatory agencies with respect to both the offer and the merger.
 Therefore, the NRG Board is not preventing the consummation of the Offer; the Offer cannot be consummated at this time as a result of the numerous unfulfilled conditions.